jaqueline-lu/Titanic-Prediction/README.md

 # Titanic-Prediction
-My first Kaggle Competition.
-Use Random Forest Classifier to predict the survival of passengers.
+This is my first Kaggle Competition and I use Random Forest Classifier to predict the survival of passengers.

-Got top 9% for now with a 80.38% correctness
+Get top 9% for now with a 80.38% correctness